• Tools

 Output:

 • DocumentId (string): The unique identifier of the newly created document.
+Use this ID to reference the document in other Google Docs API calls.

 • RevisionId (string): The revision ID of the document (valid for 24 hours).
+Used for tracking document versions and can be used with the Google Docs API to retrieve specific document snapshots.
+Most users can ignore this field.

 Get a Document